tonylixu/backups/tar-command/tar-backup.md

 * level1-# backup: incremental backup

 ## Incremental Backup
-Incremental backup considers the base backup and just stores the cahnges relative to the base backup.
-A baseup is normally a full backup.
+Incremental backup considers the base backup and just stores the changes relative to the base backup.
+A base backup is normally a full backup.
 A level-1 backup is a backup based on a level-0 backup.
 A level-2 backup is a backup based on a level-1 backup, and so on.
 Level-1+ incremental backups could save more space but it creates a painful restoration - it requires each level incremental tar to be restored in order.

-Let's say we created a weekly backup "backup-weekly.tar.gz" on SUnday morning 1:00AM.
+Let's say we created a weekly backup "backup-weekly.tar.gz" on Sunday morning 1:00AM.
 To create incremental backups:
 * Simple case: repeated level-1 incrementals.
   * Monday - Saturday: level-1s
 * Complex case: level-1 to level-7 incrementals: